MaliwanDynamics/maliwandynamics.github.io/_posts/2024-09-12-center-html-div.md

 - blog
 - software
 ---
-The old “how do I center this f***ing thing” in raw CSS and HTML huh?
+The old “how do I center this f***ing thing in raw CSS and HTML” huh?
 Well, it's way more simplistic than it seems if you are new to CSS.

+To this day, I do not understand why many resources online make it appear more difficult than it is.

+There are already troves of tutorials on HTML and CSS across the web, [W3](https://www.w3schools.com/css/default.asp) being one of the most prevalent sites if you are not aware.

-To this day, I still do not understand why many resources online make it appear more difficult than it is.
-I will go into more detail using other methods like grid and flexbox in another post.
-Keep it simple at first.
+Nevertheless, I will go into more detail using other methods like grid and flexbox in another post.
+Just keep it simple at first if you are just learning.

 ## Basic Example

-In its most basic form, all you need is a container to put the div inside of, then set the div’s margin to `margin: 0 auto;`
+In its most basic form, all you need is a container to put the div inside of, then set the div’s margin to auto.

+`margin: 0 auto;`

 To take it a bit further, create a CSS class so you can easily apply the margin to multiple elements.